-In 1965, Richard had a “life-changing” experience.
-During the height of the civil rights crisis, he spent 18 days in Selma, Alabama.
-Because James Reeb, a UU minister, had been killed during the upheavals, he was asked to walk the 50 miles to Montgomery in his place.
-His book, Call to Selma: 18 Days of Witness, is the only hour-by-hour account of the famous march written by one of the 300 who marched from Selma to Montgomery.
-It is available through Amazon.com and the UUA Bookstore at 25 Beacon Street, Boston, MA 02108.
+In 1965 he had a “life-changing” experience.
+During the height of the Civil Rights protests, he spent 18 days in Selma, Alabama.
+With the killing of James Reeb, a Unitarian minister, Richard was permitted to walk the 50 miles to Montgomery in his place.
+His book, Call to Selma: 18 Days of Witness, is the only hour-by-hour account of the march written by one of the 300 who walked the distance.
+It is now part of the National Archives and can be purchased on Amazon.

 In 1979, Richard and his second wife, Polly, joined All Souls Church, where he served as Assistant Minister to the Rev. F. Forrester Church until the death of Dr. Church in 2009.

 His second book, Ports of Call: Journeys in Ministry, records unusual events that occurred during the Leonards’ travels in other countries.

 Richard’s third book, Wet Cement, is a three-volume collection of recollected stories arising from a more than 60-year ministry in New York City.
 The book was introduced at a book signing on Richard’s 90th birthday in 2017.
 Many of the stories are from the 4400 weddings he performed since 1952.